DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 ## Author

 Dino Chiesa
 godino@google.com

 ## Bugs & Limitations

-* The policies support only RSA-OAEP-256 and RSA-OAEP for Key encryption algorithms.
+* The policies support only `RSA-OAEP-256` and `RSA-OAEP` and the `ECDH-ES` variants for Key encryption algorithms.